Retail Sales Assistant

 Retail sales assistants may do some or all of the following:

-- help customers choose products
+- greet customers and help them choose products

 - carry out stocktakes and order new stock

-- check delivered stock against orders, and ensure it is in good condition
+- check delivered stock against orders and ensure it is in good condition

-- handle customer complaints.
+- handle customer complaints

 Skills and knowledge